Skip to main content

 Rukaiya agreed.

 Pratap was putting on his cuff links when Ajabdeh walked in through the connecting door, ready to leave for work.
-Over the last few months, the connecting door had started remaining open all the time throughout the day except if Jaivanta came to see either of them.
-They were uncomfortable at her implied or expecting stares though neither of them spoke of it.
+Over the last few months, the connecting door had started remaining open all the time throughout the day, except when Jaivanta came to see either of them.
+They were uncomfortable with her implied or expected stares, though neither of them spoke of it.

 "I am here to remind you we have a lunch appointment with Rukaiya at the Taj."
 She spoke.
 "Don't forget that."

 "What are you?
 My PA now?"
 He chuckled.
 "I very well remember my meetings.
 Besides, Ranima will not be letting me forget it."
-He said looking at her while picking up his files.
-"Why are we meeting at Taj though and not your office?"
-He shot his brows up questioning.
+He said, looking at her while picking up his files.
+"Why are we meeting at the Taj, though, and not your office?"
+He shot his brows up, questioning.

 "Not till I know you are safe."
 He said calmly.